 Capacity-building and specialized training are UNICRI's core business and cut across its programme of work on various thematic areas with the aim of creating and testing new and holistic approaches to prevent crime and promote justice, human rights protection and development.

-The following topics will be addressed during the course:
+The following topics will be addressed during the different modules:

 Classes: 8 hrs per day with an additional 1hr lunch break.
-Participants must attend all lessons and practical sessions during the training programme to qualify for the Certificate of Participation from UNICRI.
+Participants must attend all lessons and practical sessions to qualify for the Certificate of Participation from UNICRI.

 Entry requirements and application

-The course is designed for university graduates in Law, Criminology, Political Science, International Relations, Economics, Social Science, Public Policy and other relevant disciplines.
+The courses are designed for university graduates in Law, Criminology, Political Science, International Relations, Economics, Social Science, Public Policy and other relevant disciplines.
 It is also suited to professionals working in governmental institutions, local authorities, international and non-governmental organizations, and wishing to specialize in the topics addressed by the course.

-Deadline for application to the specialized training is 27 August 2017.
+Applications to each module must be received 10 days before the course takes place.
 Late applications may be considered at the discretion of UNICRI.

 Candidates must have a very good working knowledge of English.